Keyboard shortcuts

 1. Terminal (OutputWriter in Terminal mode): formats the reading with ANSI colour codes and writes it to stdout, overwriting the previous line using carriage return and ANSI erase-line sequences.
 In numeric mode (-i), a bare float is printed instead.

 2. CSV file (OutputWriter in CsvFile mode): appends one row to the CSV file.
-In overwrite mode (-o), the file is truncated to zero before each write so only the latest row is kept.
+In overwrite mode (-o), the file is truncated to zero before each write so only the latest row is kept, without a header.

 4. API (when the api feature is enabled): broadcasts an ApiData struct to all connected HTTP and WebSocket clients via a Tokio broadcast channel.
 The HTTP handler (GET /data) reads the latest broadcast value; the WebSocket handler (/ws) streams each new broadcast as a JSON message.